imazen/resizer-web/content/purchase/supportcompleted.md

 # Purchase complete!

 Thank you.
-Please send an e-mail to support@imageresizing.net with scheduling information.
+Please send an e-mail to support@imageresizing.net with availabilty information for the next 10 business days so that your appointment can be scheduled.

 To begin your session: